WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 DNA which is haploid, the approach here is quick and straight-forward.

 #### 5.1.
 Question:
-- can you think of why variant calling in a haploid sample is less complicated in a diploid (or polyploid) sample?
+- can you think of a reason why variant calling in a haploid sample is less complicated than compared to a diploid (or polyploid) sample?